 One way to increase your first contact resolution rate is to train your executives.

-They need to have in-depth product or business knowledge in order to resolve the queries by themselves in the first place.
+They need to have an in-depth product or business knowledge in order to resolve the queries by themselves in the first place.

 You may use the post-chat survey forms if your first contact resolution rate is low.
 It will help you in gaining customer insights and how you can improve it.